ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-underlay-network.md

 The public network consists of one VLAN within this design.
 The following subnets are allocated to the VLAN:

-* The first subnet is a Primary Public IP subnet range that {{site.data.keyword.cloud_notm}} assigns to the physical hosts
+* The first subnet is a Primary Public IP subnet range that {{site.data.keyword.cloud_notm}} assigns to the physical hosts.
 * The hosts are assigned a public IP address but this IP address is not configured on the hosts, so they are not directly accessible on the public network.
 * The second subnet is used for public access of components like a virtual gateway appliance.
 * The public VLAN is intended to provide public internet access.